whipowill/quake-mod-scarlet/README.md

 Which brings me to ``frikbot4``.
 My change is very minimal.

-## The Problem
+## Changes

-I spent a week playing w/ v3 and had a blast, but what I found was that teamplay games didn't work so well.
+I spent a week playing w/ ``v3`` and had a blast, but what I found was that teamplay games didn't work so well.

 It turns out there was a flaw in the bot logic that made them want to follow teammates around the map.
 What ended up happening is the bots would clump together and just idle there.

-## The Solution

 I just found the priority logic in the bot code and made teammates a priority of zero.
 I literally commented out a single line of code.

-## The Result

 You can now play teamplay games and the bots are awesome, just like they are in FFA.

-## Install
+## Todo

-See my other [repo](https://github.com/whipowill/quake-setup) where I've uploaded my Quake directory.
+I want to add item respawn on coop games.

 ## References